robenkleene/development-references/bbedit/bbedit-settings.md

 ## Languages

 - Set `Preferences > Languages > New Documents: Markdown`
-- Add Markdown and set `Editor: Soft wrap text to: Page guide` the provides the best balance of wrapping Markdown and not wrapping code
+- Under `Preferences > Languages > Custom Settings` Add Markdown and set `Editor: Soft wrap text to: Page guide` the provides the best balance of wrapping Markdown and not wrapping code

 ## Font